andreikop/python-ws-discovery/README.md

 Usage
 -----

-A sample use of the module is shown below:
+A simple `discover` command-line client is provided.
+Run `discover --help` for usage instructions.

+An example of how to use the package in your Python code:

 ```python
     from wsdiscovery import WSDiscovery, QName, Scope